Marklogic-retired/marklogic-data-hub/examples/smart-mastering-complete/README.md

 ### Exact match

-The two ssn-match*.json documents have an Exact match on ZipCode.
+The two ssn-match*.json documents have an Exact match on SSN.
 Each gets a score of 20, which meets the Match threshold, and so they are merged.

 ### Synonym match